Options for Personal Overdraft Coverage

 How do I get Overdraft Privilege?

-Every checking account automatically has Overdraft Privilege Standard Coverage.
-For new checking accounts, you will receive Overdraft Privilege Standard Coverage with a $100 overdraft limit at account opening.
-After your account has been open for 31 days and is in good standing, your account will be covered by the full Overdraft Privilege limit of $500.
+Every eligible checking account automatically has Overdraft Privilege - Standard Coverage.
+For new checking accounts, you will receive Standard Coverage with a $100 overdraft limit at account opening.
+After your account has been open for 31 days and is in good standing, your account will be covered by the full overdraft limit of $100, $250, or $500, depending on account type and eligibility criteria.

-If you want us to authorize and pay overdrafts caused by ATM and everyday check card transactions, then you will need to select Overdraft Privilege Extended Coverage by notifying us through one of the following options:
+If you want us to authorize and pay overdrafts caused by ATM and everyday debit card transactions, then you will need to enroll in Overdraft Privilege - Extended Coverage by notifying us through one of the methods listed above.

 What if I don’t want Overdraft Privilege?